awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-content-encodings-examples-image-s3.md

 [raw bytes]
 ```

-The successful response looks like this:
+The successful response looks like the following:

 ```
 200 OK HTTP/1.1
 ```

-To upload an image file \(`image.jpg`\) as a Base64\-encoded string to Amazon S3:
+To upload an image file \(`image.jpg`\) as a base64\-encoded string to Amazon S3:

 ```
 PUT /v1/s3?key=image.jpg HTTP/1.1